 How does a person or an animal get this disease?

 Humans and animals most commonly get this infection by inhaling fungal spores, which then reach the lower airways where they multiply and set up a localized infection.
 The organism may also enter the body through the mouth, and from there set up an infection in the intestines.
 The fungal infection may remain localized in the lungs or the intestines, or it may spread to other parts of the body through the bloodstream or lymphatic system, causing a generalized or systemic infection.
 With a generalized infection, the fungus may become established in the lymph nodes, spleen, liver, bone marrow, skin, or eyes.

-In dogs, evidence suggests that prolonged exposure to high levels of Histoplasma organisms increase the risk of contracting the disease.
+In dogs, evidence suggests that prolonged exposure to high levels of Histoplasma organisms increases the risk of contracting the disease.
 Most dogs that develop this disease are young, large breed dogs.
-In one large study, there appeared to be an increased risk of this disease occurring in Pointers, Weimaraners, and Brittany Spaniels, but this is likely the result of greater environmental exposure in hunting breeds of dogs rather than an actual breed predisposition.
+In one large study, there appeared to be an increased risk of this disease occurring in Pointers, Weimaraners, Brittany spaniels, and other sporting or working breeds.
+This is likely the result of greater environmental exposure in hunting breeds of dogs rather than an actual breed predisposition.

 What are the signs of histoplasmosis?